 With the introduction of mobile and smart phones, consumers have been able to find a deal without ever having to leave their home.
 CNN Money revealed that 24 percent of the purchases made in 2012 were from a mobile device.
 A growing number of retailers can count on making 40 percent of their annual sales over the holiday season.

-Although the future of credit stability is uncertain, the best way to stay out of credit card debt is by knowing your spending limits and using cash as often as possible.
+Although the future of credit stability is uncertain, the best way to avoid the long term impact of debt is by knowing your spending limits and using cash as often as possible.
 Although those holiday deals look great, think twice before applying for any retail sales cards, racking up charges during Black Friday, and use common sense.
 Don’t spend more than you already have and plan ahead.
 Set your shopping budget, make a list, and stick to it.